KumarGN69/GenAIAssignments/README.md

         1. Used mistral:latest and llama3.2 instead of gemini and openai using Ollama locally on my laptop
         2. Prompted the user to enter their thoughts to brainstorm
-        3. Generated a markdown file with the ideas and expanded thoughts with reasoning
+        3. Generated a markdown file with the ideas and expanded thoughts with reasoning find_word_embedding.py
+        1. used python library to download a specific word embedding model
+        2. Prompted the user to enter the word
+        3. Searched the downloaded model for the entered word
+        4. If available in corpus printed the embedding else printed that word is not found